 Experience this unique winter sport on the icy St. Lawrence River that alternates between rowing the waters and jogging/pushing along the canoe over the crackling ice beneath your shoes.

 A bit of history: Before the advent of iron-hulled steamships capable of breaking through the icy St. Lawrence River, canoeing was the only way to get across the river to carry goods and people between the islands in St. Lawrence and the mainland.
-In 1894, it became part of the Quebec Winter Carnival after ice canoeing, as a means of transportation, ended.

 Race or Cheer:

-Experience it Yourselves:
+Experience it Yourself:

 Enjoy an unforgettable journey over the icy waters of the St. Lawrence River.
-No other place on our planet has a river of this size where the climate allows solid ice slabs to cover the water’s surface and float with the ever-changing currents.
+No other place on our planet has a river of this size, where the climate allows solid ice slabs to cover the water’s surface and float with the ever-changing currents.

-When: Starting in late- December and ending at the beginning of March, weather dependent.
+When: Starting in late December and ending at the beginning of March, weather dependent.

 Where: 1141 Champlain Boulevard, Quebec City, Quebec